arconnectio/landing/outstatic/content/knowledge-base-articles/mobile-app-creating-a-new-wallet.md

   name: 'Matt'
   picture: 'https://avatars.githubusercontent.com/u/139958714?v=4'
 coverImage: ''
-title: 'Mobile App: Onboarding - Creating a new wallet'
+title: 'Mobile App - Onboarding: Creating a new wallet'
 status: 'published'
 slug: 'mobile-app-creating-a-new-wallet'
 description: 'How to create a new wallet using the ArConnect Mobile App'